Hauer-Heinrich/hh_video_extender/README.md

 - you can overwrite the previewImage witch is set at the content-element (constants-editor)
 - you can output the preview image always as additonal img-tag instead of poster-attribute (constants-editor)
 - determines whether in the same directory as the mp4 video synonymous webm or ogg / ogv / ogm videos are with the same name, if so they are added as source
+- usage of html5 video tracks-tags see below.

 ### Todos
 - move preview-image to a css background solution